In New Jersey in 2017, there were 30.8 drug-related deaths per 100,000 people.1 Of those 2,737 deaths, 1,613 were due to heroin use.1

 Free Addiction Rehab Services in NJ

-- Alcoholics Anonymous: Though Alcoholics Anonymous, commonly known as AA, isn’t an actual treatment program, it can be a valuable source of support for those in recovery.
+- Alcoholics Anonymous (AA): Though AA isn’t an actual treatment program, it can be a valuable source of support for those in recovery.
 It is one of the longest-running treatment and recovery support groups in the world.
 This international organization offers free meetings in many locations.
 Use their meeting finder to focus on New Jersey meeting locations.

 - Addictions Hotline of New Jersey: This is a free telephone line, supported by the Division of Mental Health and Addiction Services of the NJ Department of Human Services, where callers can find support.
 It is appropriate for those at any stage of the addiction recovery process.
 By calling (844) 276-2777, callers from all backgrounds can get help, from those seeking treatment for the first time to those seeking help avoiding relapse.
 They can be connected with nearby services that are in their price range.

-- Bergen Regional Medical Center: This charity care option helps low-income people get low-cost or free addiction treatment services at a leading provider in New Jersey.
-Bergen’s Evergreen Substance Abuse Treatment Center offers detox, residential, partial hospitalization, and intensive outpatient rehabilitation options.
+- Bergen New Bridge Medical Center: This charity care option helps low-income people get low-cost or free addiction treatment services at a leading provider in New Jersey.
+Bergen’s Substance Use Disorder Treatment Program offers detox, residential, partial hospitalization, and intensive outpatient rehabilitation options.
 Bergen’s focus is on a continuum of care, including long-term follow-up support with alumni of the program.

 - Carrier Clinic: This nonprofit organization offers some free recovery and prevention programs.

 - Cope Center: The focus of this organization is on behavioral health, which includes adult outpatient rehabilitation services.
 As a nonprofit, Cope accepts some insurance as well as public funding.
 No one is turned away due to inability to pay, and Cope will work on a sliding scale fee schedule and offers other financial resources for those in need.